derailed/popeye/README.md

 ## The SpinchYAML Configuration

-NOTE: This file will change as Popeye matures
+NOTE: This file will change as Popeye matures!

 ```yaml
 # A Popeye sample configuration file